Abdul Razak Hussein: Early political career

 Upon his return from the United Kingdom, in 1950, Tun Razak joined the Malayan Civil Service.
 Owing to his political calibre, he became the youth chief for United Malays National Organisation (UMNO).
 Two years later, he worked as the Assistant State Secretary of Pahang and in February 1955, at just 33 years of age, became Pahang's Chief Minister.

 Razak stood in and won a seat in Malaya's first general elections in July 1955 and was appointed as the Education Minister.
 He was instrumental in the drafting of the Razak Report which formed the basis of the Malayan education system.
 Tun Razak was also a key member of the February 1956 mission to London to seek the independence of Malaya from the British.

 He was appointed Deputy Prime Minister and Minister of Defence in 1957 and, after the 1959 general election, also held the Ministry of National and Rural Development portfolio.
 His ideas concerning rural development and agriculture were collected into the Red Book (Buku Merah) and Green Book (Buku Hijau) respectively and served as the basis for government policy during his time in power.

+In 1965 Razak was closely involved in the negotiations with Singaporean leaders for the Independence of Singapore Agreement.